nomeata/inspection-testing/README.md

 Currently, inspection-testing supports

  * checking two definitions to be equal (useful in the context of generic programming)
  * checking the absence of a certain type (useful in the context of list or stream fusion)
  * checking the absence of allocation (generally useful)

+In general, the checks need to be placed in the same module as the checked-definition.

 Possible further applications includes